globaltrashchic/WebDesignCGeh/README.md

 ![Bar Entrance](https://github.com/globaltrashchic/eyesbombing/blob/master/unnamed0.jpg)

-The design of the door entrance bar above shows the eyes, the flower as the nose and the door entry as the mouth.
+The design drawings of the door entrance bar above shows the eyes, the flower as the nose and the door entry as the mouth.

 ### 8. Wine Opener

 ![Wine Opener](https://github.com/globaltrashchic/eyesbombing/blob/master/d89c8d85890ef09dc7715a60671cc838.jpg)

+This is one of my favourite pictures not because I am an alcoholic.
+Wine opener turned around and there you get a face.

 ### Car Deck